Azure/autorest.az/README.md

 ## SDK Customization
 We also provide some SDK layer customization options.
 See [how to generate with different options](https://github.com/Azure/autorest.az/blob/master/doc/how-to-generate-with-different-options.md) for more details.
 ### Flattened SDK and un-Flattened SDK
 The previous version of Autorest.Az code generator can only support the flattened SDK(before 1.6.0 release), and after we have supported the Azure CLI main repo modules(since 1.6.0 release).
-We are using flattened sdk by default for generating Azure CLI extensions and using un-flattened sdk by default for generating Azure CLI main repo modules.(current 1.6.1 release)
+We are using flattened SDK by default for generating Azure CLI extensions and using un-flattened SDK by default for generating Azure CLI main repo modules.(current 1.6.1 release)
 Current in our private releases we have changed the default generated SDK to un-flattened way as well. which should be public release very soon.
-Users can use `--sdk-no-flatten` to specific an un-flattened sdk and `--sdk-flatten` to generate a flattened sdk.
-If users use both `--sdk-no-flatten` and `--sdk-flatten` we will still generate the un-flattened sdk.
+Users can use `--sdk-no-flatten` to specific an un-flattened SDK and `--sdk-flatten` to generate a flattened SDK.
+If users use both `--sdk-no-flatten` and `--sdk-flatten` we will still generate the un-flattened SDK.

 ### Track1 SDK and Track2 SDK
-In the current Azure CLI main repo. most of the modules are still using track1 publish released SDKs. but in Azure CLI extensions generation we are using track2 sdk as vendored sdk.
+In the current Azure CLI main repo, most of the modules are still using track1 publish released SDKs.
+However, in Azure CLI extension repos, the track2 SDK are used as vendored SDK for code generation.

-By default, we will use track1 mode for Azure CLI main repo modules generation and track2 mode for Azure CLI extensions generation.
+This means, by default, we will use track1 mode for Azure CLI main repo modules generation and track2 mode for Azure CLI extensions generation.

-Users can use `compatible-level=track1` or `compatible-level=track2` to specific which kind of sdk you want.
+Users can use `compatible-level=track1` or `compatible-level=track2` to specific which kind of SDK you want.

 ## Manual Override
 In some scenarios, we might find the generated code doesn't work for us and there's no way to use customization to meet our requirements.
 Though we are trying to reduce the manual override work, we can't rule out the possibility of generated code won't work in some complex scenaros.

 Therefore, we provide the manual override ability for users to do manual override.
 See [manual customization](https://github.com/Azure/autorest.az/blob/master/doc/03-manual-customizations.md) for more details.
 ## Test Customization
-By default the Autorest.Az can generate all the tests from examples in the Order of CURD and it can resolve the resource dependencies within one RP, it also support users to define test scenarios by yourselves.
+By default the Autorest.Az can generate all the tests from examples in the order of CURD and it can resolve the resource dependencies within one RP, it also support users to define test scenarios by yourselves.
 See [test configuration](https://github.com/Azure/autorest.az/blob/master/doc/04-scenario-test-configuration.md) for more details